Last updated:

 Register a birth within 42 days

 All births must be registered within 42 days of the child being born.
-The registration takes place at the local Register Office for the area where the baby was born.
+The registration takes place at the local register office for the area where the baby was born, not where they live.

 Babies born in Wokingham Borough